icinganalysis/icinganalysis.github.io/content/ipw3.md

 The IceVal database should be updated with more recent (after 2008) icing wind tunnel test data.
 Ideally, that would include measured Cd anc Cl values.

+I thank Thomas Ozoroski for commenting on a draft of this post.
+I subsequently edited the post, and any errors are mine.

 ## Notes